ruifelixpereira/azure-disk-shrinking-engine/README.md

 # Provide the id of the subnet where the temporary preparation VMs can be connected
 prepVmSubnetId="/subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/migration-rg/providers/Microsoft.Network/virtualNetworks/migration-vnet/subnets/preparation"

-# Provide the id of the subnet where the final target VMs can be connected
-targetVmSubnetId="/subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/migration-rg/providers/Microsoft.Network/virtualNetworks/migration-vnet/subnets/default"

 #
 # Preparation VMs configuration